JoaoHenz/JoaoHenz.github.io/index.md

 layout: default
 ---

-Hello!
-My name is João Henz and I am a game programmer!
+# Hello!
+My name is JoÃ£o Henz and I am a game programmer!

 I recently finished my Computer Science bachelor course  at UFRGS (1/2019).
 I have 5+ years of experience in programming and have been a part of multiple sucessful game jam teams.